-Remember when Paul and Linda recorded an orchestral version of RAM, about a week after recording the original album.
+Remember when Paul and Linda recorded an orchestral version of RAM in 1971, about a week after recording the original album….

 Paul was secretly unlisted as PERCY “THRILLS” THRILLINGTON, the conductor of the music heard on the vinyl.
 The album was ready and then like many projects of the time he abandoned it.
 He started forming Wings and didn’t want to invest time and energy putting the final touches on an album of his last SOLO album.
 So at some point in he gets the idea to begin a ad campaign to hype the name and the potential product when it is finally released.